 health care of any gaming world

 Consider the hostile planet Zebes, which the female warrior Samus liberated many years ago.
 The Metroid viruses native to that planet are as nefarious as they are diverse.
 Among the viruses cataloged are Side Hoppers, Geegas, and fire-generating Gerutas.
 But Zebes, a planet larger than the Mushroom Kingdom, has reformed its health system.
 Free help comes in the form of Chozo statues.
 Is there a waiting period to receive this help?
-Yes, and oftentimes one needs to fire a rocket at a red door just to get treatment.
+Yes, and oftentimes one must fire a rocket at a red door just to get treatment.
 It’s a small nuisance when you consider that you get an energy orb that grants full life.
 Not even my Megavitamins can make that claim.

 MYTH TWO